glpi-project/glpi/apirest.md

          ...
          ```

-   - *sort* (default 1): id of searchoption to sort by.
+   - *sort* (default 1): id of the searchoption to sort by.
 Optional.
    - *order* (default ASC): ASC - Ascending sort / DESC Descending sort.
 Optional.
    - *range* (default 0-50): a string with a couple of number for start and end of pagination separated by a '-'.
 Ex: 150-200.
                              Optional.
-   - *forcedisplay*: array of columns to display (default empty = use display preferences and search criteria).
+   - *forcedisplay*: array of columns to display (default empty = use display preferences and searched criteria).
-                     Some columns will be always presents (1-id, 2-name, 80-Entity).
+                     Some columns will be always presents (1: id, 2: name, 80: Entity).
                      Optional.
-   - *rawdata*: boolean for displaying raws data of Search engine of glpi (like SQL request, and full searchoptions)
+   - *rawdata* (default false): a boolean for displaying raws data of the Search engine of glpi (like SQL request, full searchoptions, etc)
-   - *withindexes*: boolean to retrieve rows indexed by items id.
+   - *withindexes* (default false): a boolean to retrieve rows indexed by items id.
    By default this option is set to false, because order of json objects (which are identified by index) cannot be garrantued  (from http://json.org/ : An object is an unordered set of name/value pairs).
-So, we provide arrays to guarranting sorted rows.
+   So, we provide arrays to guarantying sorted rows.
-   - *uid_cols*: identify cols by uniqid of the searchoptions instead an numeric value (see [List searchOptions](#list_searchoptions) and uid field)
+   - *uid_cols* (default false): a boolean to identify cols by the 'uniqid' of the searchoptions instead of a numeric value (see [List searchOptions](#list_searchoptions) and 'uid' field)
-   - *giveItems*: Retrieve the data with the html parsed from core, new data are provided in data_html key.
+   - *giveItems* (default false): a boolean to retrieve the data with the html parsed from core, new data are provided in data_html key.
 * **Returns**
    - 200 (OK) with all rows data with this format: